 What to do in Strasbourg?
 We’ve got ideas.

 Don’t tell the Iron Lady, but we’ve got a bit of a crush on Strasbourg.
 Along with it being an easy day trip from Paris, this Alsace city will keep you captivated for days on end.
 Here’s your guide to Strasbourg, including how to make the most of two days in the city.
-Of course, all of that’s separate from the joys of its annual Christmas market, one of the best Christmas markets in Europe.
+Of course, all of that’s separate from the joys of the annual Strasbourg Christmas market, one of the best Christmas markets in Europe.

-Heart of Europe
+Visit Strasbourg by train: the Heart of Europe

 Like tasting wine in Bordeaux, sunbathing on the French Riviera, and visiting the beaches of Normandy, a trip to Strasbourg is an experience uniquely French and unique to France (especially since Strasbourg was part of Germany multiple times).
 Download the Trainline app and book your tickets to Strasbourg train station from Paris, Brussels, Basel, and more.